oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    (see (#user_education)) was used to show that the attack can be prevented (at least in theory) by the user.
  * In "The Good, the Bad and the (Not So) Ugly of Out-of-Band Authentication with eID Cards and Push Notifications: Design, Formal and Risk Analysis" [@Pernpruner2020], Pernpruner et al. formally analysed an authentication protocol relying on push notifications delivered to an out-of-band device to approve the authentication attempt on the primary device (Backchannel-Transferred Session Pattern, (#btsp)).
 The analysis was performed using the specification language ASLan++ and the model checker SATMC.
 According to the results of the analysis, they identified and defined the category of *implicit attacks*, which manage to deceive users into approving a malicious authentication attempt through social engineering techniques, thus not compromising all the authentication factors involved; these attacks are aligned with the definition of Cross-Device Consent Phishing (CDCP) attacks.
 (TODO: Add references to mitigations once included in the draft.)
- * In "An Automated Multi-Layered Methodology to Assist the Secure and Risk-Aware Design of Multi-Factor Authentication Protocols" [@Pernpruner2023], a protocol relying on a QR code to be read by a secondary device to approve the authentication attempt on the primary device was formally analyzed (User-Transferred Session Data Pattern, (#utsdp)).
-(TODO:
-   Add references to mitigations once included in the draft.)
+ * In "An Automated Multi-Layered Methodology to Assist the Secure and Risk-Aware Design of Multi-Factor Authentication Protocols" [@Pernpruner2023], Pernpruner et al. defined a multi-layered methodology to analyse multi-factor authentication protocols at different levels of granularity.
+They leveraged their methodology to formally analyse a protocol relying on a QR code that has to be scanned on a secondary device to approve the authentication attempt on the primary device (User-Transferred Session Data Pattern, (#utsdp)).
+Given the results of the analysis, they proposed some practical mitigations either to prevent or reduce the risk of successful attacks.
+(TODO: Add references to mitigations once included in the draft.)